aboutcode-org/scancode-toolkit/README.rst

-- You can also organize and run ScanCode server-side with the companion `ScanCode.io web app <https://github.com/aboutcode-org/scancode.io>`_ to organize and store multiple scan projects including scripted scanning pipelines.
+- You can also organize and run ScanCode server-side with the companion `ScanCode.io web app <https://github.com/aboutcode-org/scancode.io>`_ to organize and store multiple scan projects, including scripted scanning pipelines.

 - As a **standalone command-line tool**, ScanCode is **easy to install**, run, and embed in your CI/CD processing pipeline.
   It runs on **Windows, macOS, and Linux**.

-- ScanCode detects licenses, copyrights, package manifests, direct dependencies, and more both in **source code** and **binary** files and is considered as the best-in-class and reference tool in this domain, re-used as the core tools for software composition data collection by several open source tools.
+- ScanCode detects licenses, copyrights, package manifests, direct dependencies, and more in both **source code** and **binary** files, and is considered the best-in-class reference tool in this domain, reused as the core tool for software composition data collection by several open-source tools.

-- ScanCode provides the **most accurate license detection engine** and does a full comparison (also known as diff or red line comparison) between a database of license texts and your code instead of relying only on approximate regex patterns or probabilistic search, edit distance or machine learning.
+- ScanCode provides the **most accurate license detection engine** and performs a full comparison (also known as a diff or red-line comparison) between a database of license texts and your code, instead of relying solely on approximate regex patterns, probabilistic search, edit distance, or machine learning.

-- Written in Python, ScanCode is **easy to extend with plugins** to contribute new and improved scanners, data summarization, package manifest parsers, and new outputs.
+- Written in Python, ScanCode is **easy to extend with plugins** to contribute new and improved scanners, data summarization, package manifest parsers, and new output formats.

-- You can save your scan results as **JSON, YAML, HTML, CycloneDX or SPDX** or even create your own format with Jinja templates.
+- You can save your scan results as **JSON, YAML, HTML, CycloneDX, or SPDX**, or even create your own format with Jinja templates.

-- ScanCode can process packages, build manifest and lockfile formats to collect Package URLs and extract metadata.
+- ScanCode can process packages, build manifests, and lockfile formats to collect Package URLs and extract metadata.
 See all available `package parsers
   <https://scancode-toolkit.readthedocs.io/en/stable/reference/index.html>`_
   for the exhaustive list.